openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 ![](img/small_IR_graph_demonstration.png)

 Vertices in the graph represent layers or operation instances, like convolution, pooling or element-wise operations with tensors.
-Layer and operation terms are used interchangeably along the OpenVINO™ documentation and define how input data is processed to produce output data for a node in a graph.
+Layer and operation terms are used interchangeably along the OpenVINO documentation and define how input data is processed to produce output data for a node in a graph.
 An operation node in a graph may consume data at one or multiple input ports.
 For example, element-wise addition operation has two input ports which accepts tensors that are added together.
-Some operations don't have any input ports, for example Const operation which knowns the data to be produced without any input.
+Some operations don't have any input ports, for example *`Const`* operation which knowns the data to be produced without any input.
 An edge between operations represent data flow or data dependency implied from one operation node to another operation node.

 Each operation produces data on one or multiple output ports.
 For example, convolution produces output tensor with activations at a single output port.
 Split operation usually has multiple output ports each producing part of an input tensor.